tersesystems/securitybuilder/README.md

 ### KeyManagerBuilder

 Builds a [`KeyManager`](https://docs.oracle.com/javase/8/docs/technotes/guides/security/jsse/JSSERefGuide.html#KeyManagerFactory) from input.
-If you use `withNewSunX509()`, then you get a `X509ExtendedKeyManager` that is the default.
+If you use `withNewSunX509()`, then you get a `X509ExtendedKeyManager` that can differentiate between RSA / DSA keys, pick out unexpired keys, and use password specific entries out of the store (if you use the keystore builder defined below).
+See [Key Managers and Key Stores](https://tersesystems.com/blog/2018/09/08/keymanagers-and-keystores/) for the gory details.

 Recommend using with [debugjsse](https://github.com/tersesystems/debugjsse) provider.